Oh, the Challenges with Access to Organic Produce!

 I was recently introduced to buying “imperfect produce” and I simply LOVE the affordability, convenience, and the good karma that my choice carries!
 I have been enjoying my produce from Imperfect Produce.
 Let me share the concept behind this company and a similar company, Misfits Market.

 Companies like Imperfect Produce and Misfits Market are changing the produce game and making a difference ecologically at the same time.
 They sell “ugly” fruits and vegetables that weren’t pretty enough to be sold in stores.
-Rather than throwing this produce out and adding to the off gassing and global warming, these companies are partnering with local farms to bring these ugly but perfectly normal and fresh foods right to your door.
+Rather than throwing this product out and adding to the off gassing and global warming, these companies are partnering with local farms to bring these ugly but perfectly normal and fresh foods right to your door.
 I do not have to drive to get my food.
 Imperfect Produce brings it to my door.
 It is worth mentioning that they also pay their employees livable wages.
 YES.

 I talked to Imperfect Produce and while they are currently only in certain parts of the US, I hear that they ARE expanding.
 The concept is wonderful: we waste 20 billion pounds of produce a year in the US alone, and 21% of fresh water is wasted growing this food.
 What is the worst, and not popularly known, is that the discarded food lands in LANDFILLS, producing METHANE (yes, you may have thought it composts and does not hurt the environment), which may be contributing more to global warming than C02!!!!
 Around 800-900 million tons of produce every year is not sold by the farmers globally.
 Some is due to the produce not meeting the perfect shape and size that consumers expect.
 Both Imperfect Produce and Misfits Market are deeply committed to cutting down on the global warming and waste by working with farmers to capture perfectly good produce that is not “perfect” for the stores.